Am I Financially Prepared to Retire? Signs You Might be Close

 Understand available options: Spousal and survivor benefits, and how delayed retirement credits work.

-Model different filing ages: The difference between claiming at 62 and waiting until 70 can be immense.
+Model different filing ages: The difference between claiming at 62 and waiting until 70 can be absolutely immense.

 Aligning Your Portfolio With Your Goals and Values